aws-samples/serverless-mail/ses-credential-rotation/automatic-rotation/README.md

 For example, your edited code will look like this: ```aws cloudformation deploy --template-file sesautomaticoutput.yaml --stack-name SESAutomaticRotation --parameter-overrides SecretName=sessecret IAMUserName=sessecret SESSendingResourceCondition=identity SESSendingResourceValue=myidentity SSMRotationDocument=MySSMDocument SSMServerTag=EmailServer SSMServerTagValue=True --capabilities CAPABILITY_NAMED_IAM'''

-### Parameter Definition

-The following parameters are required when deploying the Cloudformation stack

-* **SecretName** - Name for the secret values (SMTP passwords) in Systems Manager Parameter Store, for our example we use **SESEmailSecret****
-* **IAMUserName** - The name of the IAM user you'll create to send email, for example for our example we use **ses-send-email-user****
-* **MaximumSecretAgeInDays** - The maximum age of a secret, after which it is rotated
-* **KMSKeyID** - (Optional) The ID of a Customer Managed Key to encrypt the secret in Secrets Manager.
-The default key AWS managed key is used if a Customer Managed Key is not specified.
-* **SESSendingResourceCondition** - Valid values are configuration-set or identity - This is the resource type that will be given IAM permission to send raw email via SMTP
-* **SESSendingResourceValue** - This is the resource name that will be given IAM permission to send raw email via SMTP.
-This must be a configuration-set name or identity name, depending on **SESSendingResourceCondition**
-* * If you used configuration-set, the format for value is:  arn:${Partition}:ses:${Region}:${Account}:configuration-set/${ConfigurationSetName}
-* * If you used identity, the format for value is: arn:${Partition}:ses:${Region}:${Account}:identity/${IdentityName}
-* *SSMRotationDocument* - The name of the Systems Manager document to use to rotate the password on the relevant servers
-* **SSMServerTag** - The name of the Tag to identify which email server on which you'll run the SSM Rotation Document.
-We use the tag name **EmailServers**
-* **SSMServerTagValue** - The value of the Tag to identify which email server on which you'll run the SSM Rotation Document.
-We use the tag value **True**.

 ## Stack Creation

 * AWS CloudFormation will provision and configure the resources as defined in the template.
 This will take about 10 minutes to fully deploy.
 You can view the status under the stack’s resources tab in the AWS CloudFormation console.